NixOS/rfcs/rfcs/0049-flakes.md

   flakes to change in the future.
 It also enables some evolution of the Nix language; for example, the Nix files in the flake could be parsed using a syntax determined by the edition.
-The only currently allowed value is `201906`.
+The only currently allowed value is `201909`.
 Nix rejects flakes with an unsupported edition.

 * `description`: A short description of the flake.

-* `inputs`: The dependencies of the flake, as a list of flake references (described below).
+* `inputs`: An attrset specifying the dependencies of the flake (described below).

 * `outputs`: A function that, given an attribute set containing the outputs of each of the input flakes keyed by their identifier,